 No webinars can substitute workshops or training that target forming skills and practical experience.
 If you would like to not simply tell the information, but do it so that your students could learn it and use their new skills, do not forget about practical tasks.

-When preparing for a webinar, it is important to pay attention to the information presentation, as when no visual materials and special tools are used, chances are your listeners will simply fall asleep.
+When preparing for a webinar, it is important to pay attention to the information presented.
+When no visual materials and special tools are used, chances are your listeners will simply fall asleep.
 For distance learning, the following tools might be useful:

-Chat.
-Every 6-10 minutes, be sure to involve your listeners into discussion: put direct questions, ask to illustrate the new material with examples, etc. It is important to avoid abstract or too complicated questions.
+Every 6-10 minutes, be sure to involve your listeners in the discussion: put direct questions, ask to illustrate the new material with examples, etc. It is important to avoid abstract or too complicated questions.
 Discuss several answers, summarize them and continue your online lecture.

-Video.
 No doubt, video is entertaining and effective tool for memorizing.
-During classes, video lessons may be demonstrated to students.
+During classes, presenter can demonstrate video lessons to students.
 Make sure you have avoided potential technical issues.
 Email the video to your attendees or offer them a link for independent download.

-Screen sharing.
 This is another imitation of the whiteboard.
 Learners see what is going on at the tutor’s desktop.
-When using screen sharing, refrain from sharp movements of your mouse pointer together with quick transitions from one image to another.
-Keep the contact with your audience continuously, and if you see any communication delay, count to three and put some probing question like “Do you see how I got here?”.
+When using screen sharing, refrain from your mouse pointer’s sharp movements together with quick transitions from one image to another.
+Keep the contact with your audience continuously, and if you see any communication delay, count to three and put some probing questions like “Do you see how I got here?”.
 The reason for the picture transmission delay is most likely caused by low Internet connection speed.